Nareloke/Udemy-Spring-Course/README.md

 1. @Before advice type : run before the method
 2. Pointcut Expressions : where the AOP will be executed
 3. JoinPoint : Receive the method metadata
-4. AfterReturning : run after the method(success execution)
+4. @AfterReturning : run after the method(success execution)
-5. AfterThrowing :run after method (if exception thrown)
+5. @AfterThrowing :run after method (if exception thrown)
-6. After : run after the method (finally)
+6. @After : run after the method (finally)
-7. Around : run before and after method
+7. @Around : run before and after method

+The @After runs before @AfterThrowing